kubeflow/website/content/docs/started/getting-started-gke.md

    * Under **Application type**, select **Web application**.
    * In the **Name** box enter any name for your OAuth client ID.
 This is *not* the name of your application nor the name of your Kubeflow deployment.
-It's just a way to help you identify the OAuth ID.
+It's just a way to help you identify the OAuth client ID.
    * In the **Authorized redirect URIs** box, enter the following:

         ```